gjb2048/moodle-theme_essential/index.md

 =======
 The original version of Essential used 'CSlider' - tympanus.net/codrops/2012/03/15/parallax-content-slider-with-css3-and-jquery/.

-It has been removed because of licencing issues: github.com/gjb2048/moodle-theme_essential/issues/61
+It has been removed because of licencing issues: ['Check license of cslider if used again'](github.com/gjb2048/moodle-theme_essential/issues/61).

 Please do not request that it be put back.
 The licence that CSlider has is incompatible with GPLv3 and therefore cannot be a part of or redistributed with the theme.